pranavpeter2050/community/README.md

 To use the above generated vapid keys, read the web-push docs [here](https://github.com/web-push-libs/web-push#using-vapid-key-for-applicationserverkey).

+We are using the [qs-libeary](https://github.com/ljharb/qs#readme) to convert the Push-subscription JSON object object to a *query-string*.
+We shouldn't need to install this package cause it already installed in Quasar projects.

 ## Interesting

 - `toDataURL()` is used to convert to image to base64 string.
 See `CameraPage: line 88`.